 Adjust your speed appropriate to the approaching hazard.
 Good acceleration sense will help here.
 Acceleration sense is your ability to alter the vehicle speed based on the prevailing road traffic situations so that you use the brakes less or, in some instances, not at all.
 Acceleration sense is used in every driving situation, from moving off, overtaking other vehicles or hazards, obeying the speed limits, following other vehicles and more.

-To fine-tune your acceleration sense requires developing your powers of observation, anticipation and the ability to judge speed and distance.
-With our driving courses, a lot of time is spent on developing your forward planning and observation, so you’re looking far ahead and thinking lots about what’s going on.
+Fine-tuning your acceleration sense requires developing your powers of observation, anticipation, and the ability to judge speed and distance.
+With our driving courses, a lot of time is spent on developing your forward planning and observation, so you’re looking far ahead and thinking a lot about what’s going on.
 Commentary driving is a great way to develop this – getting a driver to speak out loud about what they can see has so many benefits.

 As the system of car control progresses, you need to look at gears.
 You have already taken the information, positioned yourself well, and considered your speed.
-Now you need to engage the right gear for the speed you’re travelling at.
+Now, you need to engage the right gear for the speed at which you’re travelling.
 If you’re driving an electric vehicle, there are no gears, so you do not need to deal with gears.

 Once you have dealt with a hazard, it’s time to move on and leave the hazard safely.
 Take account of your speed, other road users and the traffic and weather conditions.
 You will need to select an appropriate point to move away.
 At this final stage, you will still be using TUG – Take Use Give information and will continue to do so throughout your drive.